LASIK

 A Complete, Free Eye Evaluation

 To determine if you are a good candidate for LASIK, you will undergo a complete evaluation of your eyes.
 You should not wear contact lenses for two to four weeks before your evaluation, depending on your type of lenses.
 A technician will perform a basic eye exam, imaging, and diagnostic testing.
-Then your eyes will be dilated, and an ophthalmologist will examine them to determine if LASIK is a good option for you.
+Then your eyes will be dilated, and a refractive surgeon will examine them to determine if LASIK is a good option for you.
 Other vision correction procedures are available at Duke if LASIK is not appropriate.
 You must be 18 or older to be considered for LASIK.

 Understanding Your Choices